Short motivation letter example

 Dear [last name],

 With great enthusiasm, I am applying for the position of [position] at [company name].
-Your organization appeals to me because of [specific reason, e.g. focus on innovation or customer focus].
+Your organisation appeals to me because of [specific reason].

-In my previous position as [position] at [company], I gained extensive experience with [relevant task or skill].
-Colleagues appreciate me for my [strength].
-I am convinced that with my experience and motivation, I can make a valuable contribution to your team.
+In my previous role as [position] at [company], I gained strong experience in [relevant skill or responsibility].
+I am known for my [key strength] and believe I would be a valuable addition to your team.

-I would like to further explain my motivation in a personal conversation.
+I would welcome the opportunity to explain my motivation further in a personal conversation.

 [Your name]

-I saw your campaign on Instagram and immediately thought: I want to work for that marketing agency.
-After all, the position of social media advisor fits my background and energy perfectly.
+I saw your campaign on Instagram and immediately thought this is the kind of agency I want to work for.
+The role of social media adviser fits my background and energy perfectly.

-After my higher professional education in Media & Communication, I started as a social media coordinator at [company].
-There, I developed campaigns that allowed us to increase reach by 30% within six months.
-Now I'm ready for the next step, and it's your creative and innovative approach that really appeals to me.
+After completing my degree in Media and Communication, I started as a social media coordinator at [company], where I developed campaigns that increased reach by 30 percent within six months.
+I am now ready for the next step, and your creative and innovative approach really appeals to me.

-I believe that with my experience, I can take your socials and those of customers to a higher level.
-I would be happy to tell you more about this in a personal conversation.
+I would be happy to tell you more in a personal conversation.

 [Your name]